 - Aden Road – between Route 619 and Route 28

 - Bristow Road – between Joplin Road (Route 619) and Route 28

 - Joplin Road – between Bristow Road and 1-95

 The Virginia Scenic Byway designation has no affect on land usage, does not limit road improvements, and roads are still eligible for federal scenic byway funds.

-Virginia Scenic Byways showcase an area's unique qualities.
-They are a part of the Virginia Tourism promotional strategy to stimulate local economies and included in Virginia’s Map of Scenic Roads, Virginia Scenic Roads website, Virginia Outdoors Plan and DCR Scenic Byways website.
+Virginia Scenic Byways are a part of the Virginia Tourism promotional strategy to stimulate local economies.
+They are included in Virginia’s Map of Scenic Roads, Virginia Scenic Roads website, the Virginia Outdoors Plan and DCR Scenic Byways website.

 Protecting our scenic byways is an inexpensive and forward-looking way to highlight Prince William's unique assets, promote tourism, protect open space, and build a bright future for County residents.

-Following four public meetings, the Prince William County Board of County Supervisors voted unanimously to endorse these Virginia Scenic Byways on December 8, 2015 and January 19, 2016.
+Prior to approval by the Commonwealth Transportation, the Prince William Board of County Supervisors supported four public meetings and voted unanimously to endorse these Virginia Scenic Byways on December 8, 2015 and January 19, 2016.
 The Prince William County Comprehensive Plan supports efforts to preserve the natural beauty of the county as well as historical communities and sites.